KEDI Journal of Educational Policy

-The preferred style guide for the KEDI Journal of Educational Policy is explained in the Seventh Edition of the Publication Manual of the American Psychological Association (2019, hereafter “APA”)
+The preferred style guide for the KEDI Journal of Educational Policy is explained in the 7th Edition of the Publication Manual of the American Psychological Association (2019, hereafter “APA”)

-- The manuscript should be double-spaced with 1-inch margins on all sides
+- The manuscript should be double-spaced with 2.54 cm (1 inch) margins on all sides

 - The type size should be 12 point Times New Roman.